Exploring Bangkok with kids: A family-friendly travel guide

 Guide to exploring Bangkok with kids

 If you’re heading to Thailand with kids for a family holiday, chances are you’ll be landing in Bangkok.
 And if your only introduction to Bangkok has been to watch The Hangover 2, I advise you to quickly forget what you have seen because Bangkok is way classier than the movies!
-Here, you’ll find world-class attractions, air-conditioned megamalls sitting beautifully beside village streets, delicious food and a wide variety of accommodations.
+Here, you’ll find world-class attractions, air-conditioned megamalls sitting beautifully beside village streets, delicious food and a wide variety of places to stay.

 So whether you’re planning a lengthy amount of time in Bangkok with kids, or it’s just a brief stopover en route to Chiang Mai in the north or the beaches down south, Bangkok has something for every family member.
 This comprehensive guide to exploring Bangkok with kids provides information on the best things to do, where to stay, where to eat, how to get there and get around and insider tips on what to watch out for.